Cambium Assessment Patents

 Pre-Selecting Questions in Computer-Adaptive Tests

-AIR Assessment invented a system and method for efficiently delivering questions on a student machine for computer-adaptive tests.
+Cambium Assessment (formerly AIR Assessment) invented a system and method for efficiently delivering questions on a student machine for computer-adaptive tests.
 The system minimizes student wait time; as the student responds to current questions, the system dynamically computes and identifies the next questions based on the test blueprint, thus ensuring the test is valid and reliable.
 Read the patent.

 Constructed Response Scoring Mechanism

 Cambium Assessment developed a system and method for scoring user responses to constructed-response test questions.
 Constructed responses are generally open-ended short answers or essays that demonstrate cognitive knowledge and reasoning.
 We developed an automated scoring engine for receiving the response and evaluating it against a scoring rubric.
 A scoring rubric is a machine-scorable method for a system to interpret guidelines on how to score a response.
 It can comprise objects, object sets, attributes of objects, and transformations of any element.
 Read the patent.